zoff99/iocipher_pack/README.md

 * Apache 2.0 (Android Internals): Much of the code here is taken from the Android internals, so it has an Apache 2.0 license.

-* OpenSSL License: has an Apache 2.0 license.
+* OpenSSL has an Apache 2.0 license.

 * LGPL 2.1 (libsqlfs)